Bettys-sidepiece/Isla-Robotics-Project/README.md

 ------
 In the spirit of open source design this entire project is designed using open source software.

-The outline of the PCB was designed using INKSPACE.
+The outline of the PCB was designed using Inkspace.

 the PCB design and schematics were done using Fritzing.